 There is of course sushi to be had in this area.
 Head to Ginzo Sushi for some tasty options.
 The atmosphere of the restaurant is relaxing with piano jazz playing.
 Go for the Sakura Nigiri Set for ¥790, which includes 8 pieces of sushi, chawanmushi (a type of savory egg custard and prawn) and a delicious miso soup.
 Lunch sushi sets will cost you from ¥790 up to ¥2,600.
 If you’re not a sushi fan, they also have a good range of other sets which include udon, grilled fish, tempura and donburi.
 Great value and great choice here.

 What to do in Okachimachi

 Ameyokocho is said to be Japan’s last black market.
 This little number is great for both food and shopping.
 It really is just a random selection of stalls here.
 You can see heaps of clothes racks filled with shoes and coats.
 At another place will see you okonomiyaki, another monja, some French and Italian cuisine here, and other types of Asian restaurants there.
-You can find running shoes, perfumes, toys, watched, lychees, kebabs and shaved ices all in the same vicinity—the possibilities really are endless.
-Go here for an interesting and ever-ending browse.
+You can find running shoes, perfumes, toys, watches, lychees, kebabs and shaved ices all in the same vicinity—the possibilities really are endless.
+Go here for an interesting and never-ending browse.